 Should a team lose a player, for whatever reason, he cannot come back to play for any other team that season.
 The team losing a player will be given a replacement player, chosen by the league, that was not in the draft as long as that player is of an equal or less skill level to the player he is replacing.
 The player cannot be above the skill level of the player being replaced.
 Once a replacement player is confirmed, the player being replaced cannot come back during that season (including playoffs).
 All replacements are the decision of the league.

-Captains will be able to trade players from the draft up to the start of the playoffs.
+Captains will be able to trade players from the draft up until BEFORE week 8 of the regular season.
 All trades must be sent to the league and can only be approved once all the player(s) from the trade have been contacted by their respective captains.
 No captain or other player is allowed to release this info to the trash site or any other form until it is sent out by the league.

-A captain is only allowed one (1) trade per season with a maximum of three (3) players moving from each team.
+A captain is only allowed to trade a maximum of four (4) players per season.
+The same player can be traded more than once, if you are a captain and trade for Stinky you will be thankful for this rule.
 No other trades will be permitted.
 Goalies are considered part of the players traded.